buditanrim/buditanrim.github.io/_posts/2021-01-27-business-aware-designer-value-proposition.md

 Today, let’s talk about the value proposition.
 It commonly used as:
 - A marketing communication tool
-- An alignment tool for your team on how to beat the competition
+- A product discovery alignment tool

 ---

-## Value proposition as an alignment tool
+## Value proposition as a product discovery alignment tool
 A value proposition statement describes how your product or service will better solve customers' problems than other similar offerings.
 It's an effective tool to help your team reflect on how to win the competition.

 I like to see it as an alignment tool with the business team to understand (a) who are we targeting, (b) what’s their current frustration, and (c) why are we better than other products.